Pool and Home Insurance: How Much Your Rates Increase & Requirements

 How much liability coverage do I need if I have a pool?

-Most insurance professionals recommend raising your liability limit to at least $300,000–$500,000 if you own a pool.
+Most insurance professionals recommend raising your liability limit to at least $300,000 to $500,000 if you own a pool.
 The standard $100,000 limit can be exhausted quickly in a serious drowning or injury lawsuit.
-For maximum protection, adding a personal umbrella policy with $1 million in coverage is an affordable and highly recommended option for pool owners.
+For maximum protection, adding a personal umbrella policy with $1 million to $2 million in coverage costs roughly $200 to $500 per year and is highly recommended for pool owners.

 Does an above-ground pool increase homeowners insurance as much as an inground pool?